 It is very common and can be very serious if one with peanut allergic accidentally consume it.
 Many studies found that the allergenic properties of peanut or tree nut can be modified through processing techniques, for example, raw peanut has lower allergenic properties than a roasted peanut.

 It is the gluten (as mentioned in “5 main gluten food should one with gluten intolerance avoid”) that make people be allergic.
-But one who suspect themselves being allergic to this should approach doctors first before changing their diet.
+But one who suspects themselves being allergic to this should approach doctors first before changing their diet.

 - Helen, W. (2017, January 25).
 The 8 Most Common Food Allergies.
 Retrieved 24 December 2019, from https://www.healthline.com/nutrition/common-food-allergies